safeledger logo

 Validity Period of Child Travel Power of Attorney in UAE

+A CTPOA is not an open-ended document.
+It is a temporary legal instrument designed for a specific purpose and for a limited time.
 The document itself must explicitly state its period of validity.
 This is almost always tied to the specific dates of a single planned trip.
 For example, the POA will state that it is valid from the date of departure to the date of return.

 While it is technically possible to draft a POA for a longer duration or to cover multiple trips, this is not standard practice and is generally discouraged.
 Such documents may face higher scrutiny from immigration officials who prefer clear, unambiguous authorization for a single, defined journey.